Writing Introductory Paragraphs: 7 Proven Methods

 Revise the Introduction After Completing the Body

 Come back to the introduction after writing the full essay.
 Read it with fresh eyes and ask: does this introduction accurately represent the essay that follows?
 Does the thesis match what the body actually argues?
 Does the hook create expectations that the essay fulfills?
-Many excellent introductions require significant revision at this stage — not because they were poorly written initially, but because writing the body clarified the argument in ways that weren’t fully visible at the start.
 The introduction is not complete until the essay is complete.
-Revising and editing college essays like an expert and effective proofreading strategies both address the revision process at the essay level — and the introduction is always the first thing to revisit during revision.
+Revising and editing college essays like an expert begins here.

 The Read-Aloud Test for Introductory Paragraphs